scipy-conference/scipy_proceedings/papers/emily_dorne/main.md

 Many states track [impaired and threatened waters](https://www.epa.gov/tmdl) in accordance with the Clean Water Act and develop total maximum daily loads (TMDLs), which specify the maximum amount of pollutant allowed to enter a water body.
 Routine predictions from CyFi can help monitor the progression in water bodies where cyanobacteria is a primary concern.

-## Future directions
+### Future directions

 While CyFi represents a significant step forward in detecting cyanobacteria from satellite imagery, challenges remain.
 CyFi is the least reliable for the following cases:
 - In very narrow or small waterways
 - When there are clouds obscuring the area around a sampling point
-- Where multiple water bodies are nearby and in the same satellite image
+- Where multiple water bodies are nearby in the same satellite image

 Model performance could be improved by retraining with additional ground measurements for true negative cases, adding water body segmentation to exclude pixels from non-contiguous water bodies, and adding cloud segmentation to remove cloud pixels from feature calculations.
 Additionally, incorporating more sophisticated time-series climate features may enhance model accuracy.
 To support users who desire comprehensive estimates across an entire water body, a pre-processing step could be added that accepts a water body polygon as input and transforms this into a grid of sample points.